PolyphasicDevTeam/stayawake/README.md

 Finally, run `./stayawake-gtk.py` or `./stayawake-qt.py`.

 Linux with binary:
+Only the Qt frontend is provided in binaries.
 Install `mpg123`.
 Download the release binaries, place sound files in the alarms folder, rename and edit the config, and run the executable.

 Windows: